noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

     - may be appropriate, but not generally

   - never
-    - use anonymouse interfaces - just dont
+    - use anonymouse interfaces - just dont or die and go to hell where they code java with JSP

 ## gotchas